wildjames/pallier/README.md

 pip install -r requirements.txt
 ```

 To run a demo, just open a terminal and run `python3 main.py`.
-Otherwise, the important
+Otherwise, the important functions are in `paillier_parser.py` script, with the workhorse functions in the `helper.py` script.

 # Notes and thoughts

 The pallier system seems to be attractive in the sense that the encryption of two messages, in conjunction with a public key, can be converted into the encryption of the *sum* of the two messages, which is not typically possible.
 I will admit that the utility of this is not immediately apparent to me, but I can at least appreciate that this is interesting behaviour.

----

 Also, since for now I have little understanding of what I'm doing, I'll not write tests.
 That can come later, and I'll probably do an initial coarse one by taking a message, encrypting it, decrypting the result, and seeing if it's the same.
 In the meantime I'll get the key generation working.